-Chugai issues additional shares of common stock in connection with its convertible debt and equity compensation plans, and may issue additional shares for other purposes, which affects Roche's percentage ownership interest.
-The Basic Alliance Agreement provides, amongst other matters, that Chugai will guarantee Roche's right to maintain its shareholding percentage in Chugai at not less than 50.1%.
+Chugai may issue additional shares of common stock in connection with its convertible debt and equity compensation plans, and for other purposes.
+If this occurs, Chugai will guarantee Roche's right to maintain its shareholding percentage in Chugai by allowing Roche to exercise its pre-emptive right or other rights.